You have goals for the year and a to-do list for today, but nothing in between

 Long-term planning extends one year to five or more.
 It’s directional: where you’re heading, what capabilities you’re building, what kind of life you’re constructing.
 The scope is wide, feedback is slow, and a wrong direction can cost years.

 Short-term planning Short-term planning focuses on actions and priorities for the next one to thirty days.
-It covers execution, resource allocation, and immediate deliverables rather than long-range direction.
+Short-term planning covers execution, resource allocation, and immediate deliverables rather than long-range direction.

 Long-term planning Long-term planning sets direction and milestones for one to five or more years.
-It covers vision, identity, and cumulative outcomes rather than daily execution.
+Long-term planning covers vision, identity, and cumulative outcomes rather than daily execution.

 Here’s where most guides stop.
 They list the differences and move on.
 But the real problem isn’t understanding what makes them different. **The real problem is that short-term planning without direction produces busyness, and long-term planning without execution produces daydreams.** You need both working together, with something bridging the gap.